csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 support by sending the tls_flags extension in the Certificate message with the 0xTBD2 flag set to 1.
 Otherwise if it does not support CA certificate suppression, the client SHOULD ignore the 0xTBD2 flag.

+To prevent a failed TLS connection, a client could chose to not send its intermediates regardless of the flag from the server, if it has a reason to believe the issuing CAs do not exist in the server ICA list.

 The 0xTBD2 flag can only be sent in a CertificateRequest message and the Certificate response message from the client.
 Endpoints that receive